 What is the role of the project manager?
 The Project Management Body of Knowledge (PMBOK) says, "The project manager is the person assigned by the performing organization to lead the team that is responsible for achieving the project objectives (my italics)."
 Defining clear objectives and goals is the foundation of the project.
 Let's look at how to write SMART goals.

-People with clear, written goals, accomplish far more in a shorter period of time than people without them could ever imagine." —Brian Tracy
+"People with clear, written goals, accomplish far more in a shorter period of time than people without them could ever imagine." —Brian Tracy

-What are SMART goals?
+So, what are SMART goals?
 SMART is an acronym that stands for:

 Does the goal support the strategy of the organization?
 If the project goals are achieved, will the organization make significant progress towards the company's mission, vision, values, and corporate goals?

+Measurable.
 Can the goal be measured in terms of cost, quality, quantity, and timeliness?

+Realistic.
 Have you ever chuckled as you read a goal that you knew was not attainable?
-While it is a good thing to challenge the team, make sure the goal can be achieved.
+While it is a good thing to challenge the team, make sure the goal can actually be achieved.
 Don't fall for the fallacy of stretch goals.
 Furthermore, make sure the goals are relevant or results-oriented.

-In my post “How To Write Clear Goals,” I provide a simple syntax to aid individuals in writing specific, measurable goals.
+Additionally, in my post How To Write Clear Goals, I provide a simple syntax to aid individuals in writing specific, measurable goals.